 The time given is a guide only and will vary greatly with fitness and weather conditions.
 Tramping in this area is very demanding and you should allow plenty of time to reach your planned destination.

 Mount Adams sits proudly on the edge of the Adams Wilderness Area in the Southern Alps/Kā Tiritiri o te Moana.

 The Adams Wilderness Area was gazetted in 2003 and covers some 46,587 hectares of public conservation land in the central Southern Alps/Kā Tiritiri o Te Moana.
 The core of the area consists of the vast névés of the Garden of Eden and the Garden of Allah, which drain to the Wanganui and Perth rivers.
 Quirky and interesting place and feature names abound in the wilderness area, inspiring adventure and exploration.

 The area comprises some of the most complex mountain country in the Southern Alps/Kā Tiritiri o Te Moana making it a challenging climbing and ski-touring environment.
 Parties have to negotiate a maze of gorges, ice falls, glaciers and dense subalpine scrub, not to mention the changeable weather.

-Over the last few thousand years glacial advance and retreat has been largely responsible for the modification of the landscape where massive rivers of ice have carved out steep-sided valleys, leaving a series of cirques and hanging valleys along the dividing ranges.
+Over the last few thousand years glacial advance and retreat has been largely responsible for the modification of the landscape.
+Massive rivers of ice have carved out steep-sided valleys, leaving a series of cirques and hanging valleys along the dividing ranges.

 The composition of flora in the wilderness area is influenced not only by differences in the environment and climate, but also because of its history of glaciation – the main consequence being the absence of beech species throughout.
 The vegetation varies from tall forest in the low-altitude river valleys to grasslands and herb fields at high altitudes.
 Common forest species include rimu, miro, kāmahi, broadleaf, southern rātā and Hall’s tōtara.